 What is special about walking at night?

 As soon as you step out into the night, it's like the whole world has suddenly gone quiet.
-That stillness allows the brain to slow down and find answers.
+The stillness has calming effects and allows the brain to slow down and find answers.

 Often, when I walk and look up at the stars and see the expansiveness of the universe, it forces me to reflect on the insignificance of my concerns, worries and insecurities - it's amazing for perspective.